The Secret to Unleash Your Creativity: Play, Passion, and Personal Projects

 Another great way to inspire creativity in this personal project is by combining a couple of different interests.
 I combined cooking and hand lettering by creating my recipe cards.
 As I went through defining my intentions, I found that cooking brought me great joy.
 It was an easy activity to motivate myself to do, and I was so proud of the end results that I wanted to share them.
 Additionally, I had begun teaching myself hand lettering, and it was something that I wanted to get better at.
 So the idea came to me to combine these two practices, one in which I felt very confident and one that was new and challenging.
 This took the pressure off of the more challenging interest (hand lettering) because it was combined with something that came more naturally.

 Setting limits for your project is important because creativity needs boundaries to push against or build off of.
 If possibilities are endless, it makes it more difficult and overwhelming to come up with the initial idea.
 Having rules and limitations along the way gives the sense of structure that we need.
 For example, if you are prompted to tell a story, figuring out where to start is a lot more difficult than if you are prompted to tell a story about an adventure with an animal lead character where something magical happens.
-Now your brain has a jumping off point.
+Now your brain has a jumping-off point.
 Creating guides for yourself—albeit loose and open to interpretation—will increase your ability to engage creatively.

 A couple of years ago, I was struggling with feeling very blocked and unmotivated to create, so I decided to create an exercise that would help me to lower the stakes and just play with my creativity.
 What resulted is my collage doodle series.
 I chose a medium that brought me joy and I set some rules and limitations for myself, because I needed a specific container to feel safe enough to play.
 I set a time limit of about an hour for each piece to create those boundaries around this project.

 Just as with any other practice, if you want to see results—if you want to witness change—you must return again and again.
 I definitely didn’t love or feel incredibly inspired by my collage doodle series until I made several iterations.
-It wasn’t until immersing myself more into the practice that I began to understand and see where this exploration was taking me.
+It wasn’t until I immersed myself more into the practice that I began to understand and see where this exploration was taking me.

 If it’s not bringing you joy, then it’s not doing its job.
 Before you decide you’re over it and it’s not working, reevaluate how the process is and is not working for you.
 Where are the pain points?
 What’s continuing to get in your way of enjoying this process?
 Nothing has to be set in stone.
 This time and effort is for you, so make it work for you.